DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-a-people-profession/summer-week-3-ect-theory-developing-effective-relationships.md

 These relationships:

-- Help colleagues to build understanding of pupils’ individual circumstances
+- Help colleagues to build understanding of pupils' individual circumstances
 - Enable colleagues to support all pupils within the school
-- Support each other’s professional development
+- Support each other's professional development
-- Contribute to pupils’ motivation, behaviour and academic success
+- Contribute to pupils' motivation, behaviour and academic success

 Effective relationships are built on a culture of mutual trust and respect.
 Some of the communication skills we can use to achieve these include: